JanDuchnowski/JanDuchnowski/README.md

 ### Hi there 👋

-Here are some ideas to get you started:
+I am 3rd year Computer Science student.
+I am an eager learner and very passionate about mobile development.

-- 🔭 I’m currently working on: TikTok Clone using Flutter
+- 🔭 I’m currently working on: TikTok Fullstack Clone
 - 🌱 I’m currently learning: Java
 - 📫 How to reach me: https://www.linkedin.com/in/jan-duchnowski-9196aa203/
 Languages and Tools: